Latent State Inference in a Spatiotemporal Generative Model: Abstract

 \section{Abstract}

-Knowledge of the hidden factors that determine particular system dynamics is crucial for both explaining them and pursuing goal-directed, interventional actions.
-The inference of these factors without supervision given time series data remains an open challenge.
-Here, we focus on spatio-temporal processes, including wave propagations and weather dynamics, and assume that universal causes (e.g. physics) apply throughout space and time.
-We apply a novel DIstributed, Spatio-Temporal graph Artificial Neural network Architecture, DISTANA, which learns a generative model in such domains.
-DISTANA requires fewer parameters, and yields more accurate predictions than temporal convolutional neural networks and other related approaches on a 2D circular wave prediction task.
-We show that DISTANA, when combined with a retrospective latent state inference principle called active tuning, can reliably derive hidden local causal factors.
-In a current weather prediction benchmark, DISTANA infers our planet's land-sea mask solely by observing temperature dynamics and uses the self inferred information to improve its own prediction of temperature.
-We are convinced that the retrospective inference of latent states in generative RNN architectures will play an essential role in future research on causal inference and explainable systems.
+Knowledge about the hidden factors that determine particular system dynamics is crucial for both explaining them and pursuing goal-directed interventions.
+Inferring these factors from time series data without supervision remains an open challenge.
+Here, we focus on spatiotemporal processes, including wave propagation and weather dynamics, for which we assume that universal causes (e.g. physics) apply throughout space and time.
+A recently introduced DIstributed SpatioTemporal graph Artificial Neural network Architecture (DISTANA) is used and enhanced to learn such processes, requiring fewer parameters and achieving significantly more accurate predictions compared to temporal convolutional neural networks and other related approaches.
+We show that DISTANA, when combined with a retrospective latent state inference principle called active tuning, can reliably derive location-respective hidden causal factors.
+In a current weather prediction benchmark, DISTANA infers our planet's land-sea mask solely by observing temperature dynamics and, meanwhile, uses the self inferred information to improve its own future temperature predictions.